A Naturally Clean, Green Laundry Detergent Recipe

 Anyone who’s been washing clothes long enough appreciates how tough it is to keep whites bright and colors from fading.
-Not only that, but it can be a little frustrating trying to find a true, green product that is environmentally friendly and also easy on the wallet.
-A really great trend in laundry these days is that most people are moving from the heavily scented, chemically-laden, name-brand detergents, and opting instead for homemade versions that truly work well in any machine.
+Not only that, but it can be a little frustrating trying to find a truly green product that is environmentally friendly and also easy on the wallet.
+A really great trend in laundry these days is that most people are moving away from the heavily scented, chemically-laden, name-brand detergents, and opting instead for homemade versions that truly work well in any machine.

-In this article, I’m sharing my favorite, tried and true blend of inexpensive items that really works to remove stains and keep my clothes looking good.
+In this article, I’m sharing my favorite, tried-and-true blend of inexpensive items that really works to remove stains and keep my clothes looking good.
 In fact, this particular recipe has removed everything from blood to horse manure!
 Sure, some pre-treating is always necessary, so I’ve included a couple of stain removal tricks that work pretty well.
 Note also that this recipe works well in high-efficiency (HE) machines.